May 22, 2017

 In addition, discussion groups facilitated by Counseling Center counselors are available to departments and groups by calling the Counseling Center in Shoemaker Building at (301) 314-7651 or by completing an Outreach and Consultation Request.

-The Counseling Center is open from 8:30 a.m. to 9 p.m. from Monday through Thursday and from 8:30 a.m. to 4:30 p.m. on Friday.
-After-hours crisis support is available by calling (301) 314-7651.
+During the summer, the Counseling Center is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
+After-hours crisis support is available by phone at (301) 314-7651.